SooryaGeorge7/Dublin-Eats/README.md

 #### **EPIC: User authentication**

-***As a developer i can **implement user authentication** so that only signed up users can user restaurant features***
+***As a developer i can **implement user authentication** so that only signed up users can use restaurant features***

 This epic is associated with user stories of signup , login and logout functionality.
-These were implemented using django allauth.
+These were implemented using django allauth.At first this was not implemented using django allauth because i had learnt how to implement signup, login, logout functionality with a [youtube video taught by Corey](https://www.youtube.com/watch?v=3aVqWaLjqS4&t=1324s), but i later realized that it would be django allauth for user registration and login because this was taught in the walk through video.

 #### **EPIC: Restaurant**